-c) Please list the judicial or administrative authorities that can make decisions in return applications under the Convention Family Courts d) Are the judges or administrative authorities who decide return applications in your State specialists in either family law or international child abduction?
-See also section 22 on Training below ✓ Yes, specialists in family law ✓ Yes, specialists in international child abduction ✓ No ✓ Other (please specify): e) In ascertaining whether there has been a wrongful removal or retention under the Convention, do judicial or administrative authorities in your State take judicial notice of foreign law and decisions without recourse to the specific procedures for the proof of that law or for the recognition of foreign decisions which would otherwise be applicable in ascertaining whether there has been a wrongful removal or wrongful retention?
-See Article 14 ☐ Yes ☑ No ☐ Other (please specify): 10 2.2 Articles 15 and 16 of the Convent tion a) In your State is it possible for a decision or other determination to be made, in accordance with Article 15 of the Convention, that the removal or retention of a child was wrongful within the meaning of Article 3?
-See Article 3 and Article 15 Yes, go to question b) No, go to question e) b) Which authorities in your State can issue Article 15 decisions / determinations?
-See Article 15 Please list: Family Courts c) Who can apply for an Article 15 decision / determination? ☐ Central Authority☐ The applicant in the return proceedings☐ Other (please specify): d) Are Article 15 decisions / determinations of other States accepted by the judicial or administrative authorities in your State? ☐ Yes, please explain if necessary: subject to court recognition☐ No e) Who notifies the relevant judicial or administrative bodies that a decision on the merits of rights of custody should not be made until it has been determined that the child should not be returned?
-See Article 16 ☑ Central Authority ☐ The applicant's legal representative ☑ Other (please specify): Section 13 of the SC Rule states that if a separate case relating to the custody of the child is pending in any court, the proceedings therein will be suspended until after the petition for the return of the child has been determined with finality. f) When does notification in accordance with Article 16 take place? □ Automatically upon receipt of a return application □ Upon request of either party □ Other (please specify): (i) upon filing of return application with the court in cases of direct filing with the court
+c) Please list the judicial or administrative authorities that can make decisions in return applications under the Convention Free State High Court, Bloemfontein; Western Cape High Court, Cape Town; Kwazulu-Natal High Court, Durban; Kwazulu-Natal High Court, Pietermaritzburg; Eastern Cape High Court, Grahamstown; Eastern Cape High Court, Port Elizabeth; Eastern Cape High Court ,Mthatha; South Gauteng High Court, Johannesburg;North Gauteng High Court, Pretoria; Northern Cape High Court, Kimberley; Limpopo High Court, Thohoyandou . d) Are the judges or administrative authorities who decide return applications in your State specialists in either family law or international child abduction?
+See also section 22 on Training below Yes, specialists in family law Yes, specialists in international child abduction No Other (please specify): Judges are qualified, highly e) In ascertaining whether there has been a wrongful removal or retention under the Convention, do judicial or administrative authorities in your State take judicial notice of foreign law and decisions without recourse to the specific procedures for the proof of that law or for the recognition of foreign decisions which would otherwise be applicable in ascertaining whether there has been a wrongful removal or wrongful retention? experienced experts in all areas of the law.
+Yes No Other (please specify): 10 See Article 14 D.2 Articles 15 and 16 of the Convent tion In your State is it possible for a decision or other determination to be made, in accordance with Article 15 of the Convention, that the removal or retention of a child was wrongful within the meaning of Article 3?
+See Article 3 and Article 15 Yes, go to question b) b) Which authorities in your State can issue Article 15 decisions / determinations?
+See Article 15 Please list: Judges of the High Court c) Who can apply for an Article 15 decision / determination?
+Central Authority The applicant in the return proceedings Other (please specify): d) Are Article 15 decisions / determinations of other States accepted by the judicial or administrative authorities in your State?
+Yes, please explain if necessary: No e) Who notifies the relevant judicial or administrative bodies that a decision on the merits of rights of custody should not be made until it has been determined that the child should not be returned?
+See Article 16 Central Authority The applicant's legal representative Other (please specify): f) When does notification in accordance with Article 16 take place?
+Automatically upon receipt of a return application Upon request of either party Other (please specify): On request of Central Authority of the Requesting State